 In terms of microbiological water quality, research related to building water quality, specifically Legionella and Legionnaires’ disease, continues to grow.
 This is not surprising, given that the number of reported cases of Legionnaires’ disease have been continually increasing over the last 20 years and Legionella is now one of the most common causes of outbreaks in public water systems.
 Given the complexity of water systems in which Legionella thrive and the means by which they spread, it can be a daunting task to prevent their growth and reduce associated risks.

 Takeaway: Effective building water management plans are critical for reducing risks associated with Legionella.
-For more information about how ATP can be used as part of a Legionella monitoring program, click here.
+For more information about how ATP can be used as part of a Legionella monitoring program, see our Legionella monitoring solutions.

 2. Top Thing I Learned